troperville

 • Meta Guy: his cynicism to Fighter's Cloud Cuckoo Lander observations lean on the fourth wall.

-• Only Sane Man: When he's not killing everyone in sight or carrying the Idiot Ball, he frequently finds himself in this role.
+• Only Sane Man: When he's not killing everyone in sight, carrying the Idiot Ball, or mooning over White Mage, he is the one making all the logical points.
+This is rare.

 • Pet the Dog: